 Data on rewilding are scarce, limited in time, and geographically biased (Tanentzap and Smith 2018), and community responses to rewilding can be contradictory and inconclusive, arising the issue of when and how to rewild (Alston et al. 2019).
 Paleoecological data and comparative methods can highlight similarities between extinct species and suitable replacements and their restoration potential in rewilding projects (Wood, Perry, and Wilmshurst 2017).
 Particularly, inference of biotic interactions and reconstruction of prehistoric ecological networks have been used to assess the consequences of human-driven extinctions and extirpations of large mammals (Yeakel et al. 2014; Pires et al. 2015; Marjakangas et al. 2018).
 Similarly, reconstruction of potential rewilded ecological networks can be used to forecast the possible responses of ecosystems to re-introductions and inform rewilding projects of their possible outcomes (M. M. Pires 2017).

 Conceptual representation of rewiring food webs through rewilding.
 Human-driven extinctions and extirpations have modified natural food webs (left) and removed species and trophic interactions (middle).
-Rewilding aims to restore lost interactions by replacing extinct species with suitable ecological analogues that would rewire food webs and re-establish funcionally analogue links (right).
+Rewilding aims to restore lost interactions by replacing extinct species with suitable ecological analogues that would rewire food webs and re-establish functionally analogue links (right).

 In this study, we investigate how rewilding of terrestrial mammals can potentially restore trophic interactions in protected areas worldwide.
-We modeled all 4,201 extant terrestrial mammals climatic suitability distribution and we chose, for each species that went extinct during the late Late Pleistocene, a suitable ecological replacement.
+We modeled all 4,201 extant terrestrial mammals climatic suitability distribution and we chose suitable ecological replacements for # species that went extinct during the Late Pleistocene.
 Under this rewilded scenario, we derived the mammal community for the protected areas and inferred their food webs, ecological networks of 'who eats whom'.
-We compared the rewilded food webs with the food webs we have today under current conditions and with the food webs we would have today in the complete absence of anthropogenic pressure during the late Pleistocene, inferred using the range maps from the PHYLACINE database (Faurby et al. 2018).
+We compared the rewilded food webs with the food webs we have today under current conditions and with the food webs we would have today in the complete absence of anthropogenic pressure during the Late Pleistocene, inferred using the range maps from the PHYLACINE database (Faurby et al. 2018).
 To understand the potential of rewilding to restore lost trophic interactions with ecologically analogue links, we compared these three scenarios and tested the following contrasting hypotheses:

 trophic rewilding can replace lost trophic interactions with ecologically analogue links, restoring food webs to prehistoric conditions

-trophic interactions lost because of the late Pleistocene mammals' extinctions cannot be fully restored by trophic rewilding
+trophic interactions lost because of the Late Pleistocene mammals' extinctions cannot be fully restored by trophic rewilding

 Particularly, we determined the current interaction debt, how many interactions have been lost because of terrestrial mammal extinctions and extirpations, and the rewilding interaction credit, how many of these can be restored with rewilding (Genes et al. 2017).
 If hypothesis 1 is correct, current interaction debt is equal to rewilding interaction credit.
-Moreover, to understand if rewilding can restore lost, functionally unique interactions, we evaluated the "interactions evolutionary distinctness" (EDi), a measure of how much an interaction is evolutionary unique (Emer et al. 2019), and compared for each food web the distributions of EDi under the present-natural, current, and rewilded scenarios and tested the following contrasting hypotheses:
+Moreover, we evaluated the "interactions evolutionary distinctness" (EDi), a measure of how much an interaction is evolutionary unique (Emer et al. 2019), under present-natural, current, and rewilding scenarios to understand if rewilding can restore lost, functionally unique interactions.

-trophic rewilding can replace lost evolutionary, functionally unique trophic interactions with analogue links, restoring food webs' evolutionary distinctness to prehistoric conditions

-evolutionary unique trophic interactions pruned away by human-driven, late Plesitocene extinctions cannot be fully restored via rewilding.

 Materials and methods